betiniakarandut/youTube-server/README.md

 ## Functionality

-The Financial Platform provides a range of functionality across its modules:
+The YouTube Server provides a range of functionality across its modules:

 - **YouTube Server**:
 - Manage all your videos and server contents from the cloud.